 An enterprise information management solution gives you granular control of all this unstructured content.
 Any data, regardless of its format or source, can be processed and stored in a GDPR-compliant manner.

-Our enterprise information management solutions are designed for effective information governance and offer a range of capabilities to enable GDPR readiness:
+Our enterprise information management solutions are designed for effective information governance and offer a range of capabilities to support ongoing GDPR compliance:

 Legacy systems or older content storage systems may not provide the security, flexibility or accountability required to support GDPR compliance.